Year 6 – Canterbury

 Following on from Year 5, we promote responsibility for learning through weekly homework.
 Homework is usually set every Friday, due in for the following Friday.
 For some topics however, we may set overarching projects, which are to be undertaken over a number of weeks.
 You will be given plenty of notice of the final due date in these cases.

 The children will be rewarded for returning homework in on time.
-If the children do not return their homework, I will provide time (outside of lesson) for them to complete the work with me.
+If the children do not return their homework, I will provide time for them to complete the work with me.
 They are more than welcome to ask you for support with their homework if needed, but if substantial support was needed, please make note of this on the sheet so that I am aware of this upon return.
 Please ensure that homework is returned to school, and taken home, in their homework journals.
 This ensures that our work is kept neat and tidy.
 We should take as much care with our homework as we would with our classwork!

 Parents, if you need support in knowing how to help your child with their maths homework, please see the school calculation policy below, aswell as video tutorials on how to undertake the standard methods of addition, subtraction, multiplication and division.